Healthdirect Free Australian health advice you can count on.

 • lemon butter

-Some bread and buns have a shiny top because they’ve been glazed with egg before being baked.
+Some bread and buns have a shiny top because they've been glazed with egg before being baked.
 For packaged products, check the label to see if egg has been used.
-If you're dining out or are in a store and there’s no label, ask the sales assistant or waiter if the product contains egg.
+If you're eating out or are in a store and there's no label, ask the waiter or sales assistant if the product contains egg.

-To help burger mixtures hold together, replace an egg with ¼ cup mashed potato or pumpkin.
+To help burger mixtures hold together, replace an egg with one quarter cup mashed potato or pumpkin.

-The amount of residual egg protein in Yellow fever and Q fever vaccines is generally higher than in seasonal influenza.
-If you're allergic to egg and need the Yellow fever vaccine (if travelling to affected countries, for example) or the Q fever vaccine (if you work with animals, for example), you should talk to your allergy or immunology specialist first.
+The amount of residual egg protein in yellow fever and Q fever vaccines is generally higher than in seasonal influenza.
+If you're allergic to egg and need the yellow fever vaccine (if travelling to affected countries, for example) or the Q fever vaccine (if you work with animals, for example), speak to your allergy or immunology specialist first.

 Most people are asked to wait in the place they received their vaccination for 15 minutes in case there are any adverse effects.
 If you’re very concerned, ask staff if you, or your child, can be observed for 30 minutes after the vaccination.